Home

 By Richard B Williams

-This Liam O'Flaherty's "The Sniper" TEXT allows students to look at themselves, war. and their life's journeys.
+This Bradbury "THE PEDESTRIAN" TEXT allows students to look at themselves, their relationships, and their society.
 This prose encourages insightful responses.
 10th - 12th Graders will love this short work and product.
 Check it out!

 SUMMARY: